ncatlab/nlab-content/pages/6/5/1/3/3156/content.md

 ##Small object argument##

-There is a [[small object argument]], due to Richard Garner, which produces **cofibrantly generated** NWFS.
+There is a modification of the [[small object argument]], due to Richard Garner, which produces **cofibrantly generated** NWFS.
 Importantly, Garner's small object argument allows the generators to be a small category over the arrow category $K^{[2]}$, rather than simply a set of arrows.
 As a result, there are WFS which are not cofibrantly generated in the classical sense, but which can be exhibited as the underlying WFS of a cofibrantly generated NWFS.

+## References

+* Grandis and Tholen, "Natural weak factorization systems"

+* Richard Garner, "Understanding the small object argument", [arXiv](http://arxiv.org/abs/0712.0724).

+* Emily Riehl, "Natural weak factorization systems in model structures", [arXiv](http://arxiv.org/abs/0910.2733).